On Kant's first insight into the problem of space dimensionality and its physical foundations: Kant and the Tridimensionality

-\begin{quotation} {\it ``The threefold dimension seems to arise from the fact that substances in the existing world so act upon one another that the strenght of the action holds inversely as the square of the distances''}\footnote{{\it ``Die dreifache Abmessung scheinet daher zu r\"uhren, weil die Substanzen in der existierenden Welt so in einander w\"urken, da$\beta$ die St\"arke der Wirkung sich wie das Quadrat der Weiten umgekehrt verh\"alt"}} [16]. \end{quotation}
+\begin{quotation} {\it ``The threefold dimension seems to arise from the fact that substances in the existing world so act upon one another that the strenght of the action holds inversely as the square of the distances.''}\footnote{Margin comment to GSK, AA 01: 24. \textit{Randtext}. ``\textit{Die dreifache Abmessung scheinet daher zu r\"{u}hren, weil die Substanzen in der existierenden Welt so in einander w\"{u}rken, da{\ss} die St\"{a}rke der Wirkung sich wie das Quadrat der Weiten umgekehrt verh\"{a}lt."}} \end{quotation}